geobreed/zettelnotes/insight/Adding Others Value.md

 tags:
 citation:
 ---
+The main focus of [[~Leave Everything Better~]].
+That my transformative effect is an added value to others.

-How my resource can be of use to others.
-Begin with [[Percieved Value Standard]] of self, so there is a possibility to be biased and became [[Forcing Own Value]].
-The important thing is getting consent.
-This includes requests.
+How my resource can be of use to others and the simplest form of [[Adding Self Value]]

 My Idea can
 - [[Enrich Existing Ideas]] or